 Impact

-The vulnerability lies in the Safe Browsing component of Google Chrome, where an inappropriate implementation allows a remote attacker to bypass the Safe Browsing protection when handling a malicious file.
+The vulnerability lies in the Safe Browsing component of Google Chrome, where an inappropriate implementation that maps to CWE-693 allows a remote attacker to bypass the Safe Browsing protection when handling a malicious file.
 The weakness permits a malicious file to be considered safe by the browser, enabling the user to download or open it without the usual warning, potentially allowing malware execution.
-The impact is that a user could unknowingly install software that has been flagged as dangerous by the Safe Browsing database, which undermines the browser's security guarantees and could lead to compromise of the host system.
+The impact is that a user could unknowingly install software that has been flagged as dangerous by the Safe Browsing database, which undermines the browser’s security guarantees and could lead to compromise of the host system.

 Affected Systems